 How to Enable Android 10 Dark Mode Theme

-Note: This will enable dark mode on Android 10 system UI only.
+- This will enable dark mode on Android 10 system UI only.
 It’ll not enable a dark theme on every app installed on your mobile.
-Hence, in order to enable dark mode in all apps, refer the method at the end of this guide.
+Hence, to enable dark mode in all apps, refer the method at the end of this guide.

-Step 2: Click on the pencil icon located at the bottom left corner of the Quick Settings.
+- Click on the pencil icon located in the bottom left corner of the Quick Settings.

 Method 3: (Only For Pixel Phones)

-This will automatically enable dark theme on your phone.
+- This will automatically enable a dark theme on your phone.

-Note: If you don’t see Battery Saver option on your Pixel device, go to Quick settings and drag and drop the icon to your notification panel.
+- If you don’t see the Battery Saver option on your Pixel device, go to Quick settings and drag and drop the icon to your notification panel.

-Step 1: Firstly, enable Developer options in your phone.
+- Firstly, enable Developer options on your phone.

-That’s it!
+Finally!
 You’ve successfully enabled Force Dark Mode in all Apps on the Android 10 Q update.
-Finally, all the apps installed on your phone will have a dark theme.
+Now all the apps installed on your phone will have a dark theme.
 This will indeed improve the visibility of the users who are sensitive to bright light or low light vision.